-Though research suggests that many chronic diseases are preventable with better health behavior, the structure, pace, and inequities of society make health-damaging behavior easy.
+Though research suggests that many chronic diseases are preventable with better health behaviour, the structure, pace and inequities of society make health-damaging behaviour easy.
 We overeat and don’t get enough exercise.
-Our brains naturally favor foods with high levels of salt, fat, and sugar.
-We know we shouldn’t have that extra glass of wine or binge-watch our favorite show, and we don’t get enough sleep.
+Our brains naturally favour foods with high levels of salt, fat and sugar.
+We know we shouldn’t have that extra glass of wine or binge-watch our favourite show and we don’t get enough sleep.
 We spend more time on social media than with friends and family.2

-It is clear we need to change our behavior.
-But behavior change is hard, very hard, and the cycle continues (figure 1).3
+It is clear we need to change our behaviour.
+But behaviour change is hard, very hard and the cycle continues (figure 1).3

-We engage in behaviors that are detrimental to our current and future well-being because we are human and irrational—but predictably irrational.4 Therefore, life sciences and health care organizations could benefit from a better psychosocial understanding of patients/consumers and the environmental and social barriers that keep people from being healthy.
-Many technology companies are already mastering consumer behavior and are moving into health care.5
+We engage in behaviours that are detrimental to our current and future well-being because we are human and irrational—but predictably irrational.4 Therefore, life sciences and health care organisations could benefit from a better psychosocial understanding of patients/consumers and the environmental and social barriers that keep people from being healthy.
+Many technology companies are already mastering consumer behaviour and are moving into health care.5

-Health care and life sciences organizations should deliver a health care experience that is not only more precise—through the use of data and technology—but also more personalized.
-By making that experience more human, tailored to an individual’s specific needs, and having an empathetic understanding of the challenges they face, we can begin to move society toward a culture of wellness and prevention.6
+Health care and life sciences organisations should deliver a health care experience that is not only more precise—through the use of data and technology—but also more personalised.
+By making that experience more human, tailored to an individual’s specific needs and having an empathetic understanding of the challenges they face, we can begin to move society towards a culture of wellness and prevention.6

 The imperative for health care stakeholders lies in helping consumers to:

 The COVID-19 global health crisis is accelerating dramatic change.7 In addition to the devastating toll of the disease, the pandemic is changing the way we work and live.
 The event has been a catalyst for a future of health that otherwise might have taken years to attain,8 while at the same time, it is highlighting weaknesses in the system and diminishing consumer trust.9